 Your proposed best practice, as well as your work will get recognition at EU-level.

 Shortlisted stakeholders will have the opportunity to present their work to high-level policy-makers at the next meeting of the MEP Interest Group on Brain, Mind and Pain that will take place on 19 November.
+If your project is selected you will be asked to prepare a five minute presentation (pre-recorded) and invited to participate in a panel during the live event in November.
 This is a unique opportunity to explore ways to partner with policy-makers and have your initiatives endorsed or funded.

 This could be a great opportunity to work at cross-border and multi-stakeholder level with key partners in the healthcare ecosystem on collaborative applications for EU funding, ensuring that these best practices are take forward.